Updated 26th November 2020

 Kathryn Rossiter, Thrive’s CEO, said: “We have introduced comprehensive measures to keep client gardeners, volunteers and staff safe at Thrive, as we undertake a phased approach to resuming our therapeutic gardening programmes.
 We continue to adhere to Government regulations and remain vigilant.”

 We are incredibly grateful to the support of our volunteer garden teams who have kept things under control during the past few months and for the patience shown by all our clients, volunteers and staff during this long period of closure.
 We have received many enquiries from potential new client gardeners and would encourage anyone interested in joining a social and therapeutic horticulture programme with Thrive to contact us via email@example.com.

-Please note we are experiencing a high volume of interest to volunteer at our 3 centres and are currently unable to recruit new volunteers.
+Please note we are experiencing a high volume of interest to volunteer at our 3 centres and are currently limited with our recruitment of new volunteers.
 We encourage those wishing to volunteer with us to register their interest.